-A Smart Traveller's Guide to Currency in Latvia
+A Travel Money Guide to Latvia

 This small Baltic country often flies under the radar but it’s one of Europe’s best kept secrets.
 Blessed with beautiful beaches, historic landmarks, and old-town charm, Latvia is a delight to discover.